Chapter 5 - Playing the Game

 PoisonedPoison

-Burned - At the beginning of the round, roll FORTITUDE against the number of burned.
-Unable to act on a failure.
+Burned - At the beginning of the round, roll FORTITUDE against the number of burned instances your hero has.

 Frostbite - Hero takes a flat penalty to REFLEX actions equal to the number of frostbite.